 - Community of engaged and motivated scholars

 GSSM students can participate in independent study courses to further pursue an area of interest.
 If a student is interested in a course that is not currently being taught, he or she can approach a faculty member about teaching the course.
 For years, neuroscience was such a popular independent study course that GSSM turned it into an official schedule offering.
-Other popular independent study topics include math, computer science and history.
+Other popular independent study topics include math, computer science.

-January Interim, a three-week mini-mester of experiential courses and travel, takes place between the fall and spring semesters and explores fun subjects outside of the ordinary curriculum.
+January Interim, a three-week mini-mester of experiential courses and travel, takes place between the fall and spring semesters and explores fun subjects outside of the standard curriculum.
 These popular, unique classes give students a chance to express themselves creatively, discover interests outside of their academic pursuits, and travel in the US and abroad.
 Past courses have included:

 - Art in the Interim